What is the key to managing an Agile development team?

 Agile development methodologies work best when everyone is working as a cohesive unit in a single location.
 However, the recent pandemic has forced teams to adopt a remote Agile framework to remain on top of tasks and ensure efficient collaboration.

-Managers can increase project predictability and flexibility with remote Agile development methodologies because it divides the project into manageable and short sprints.
+Managers can increase project predictability and flexibility with remote Agile development methodologies because they divide the project into manageable and short sprints.
 Regardless of its advantages, running a remote Agile development team can be physically and mentally demanding as it requires you to coordinate with team members and ensure they stay motivated towards achieving your goals.

 In this article, we’ll talk about remote working and collaboration in Agile teams and provide you with essential tips to ensure successful management.